 Our child life specialists strive to empower the patients to cope with their illnesses and treatments through play, preparation, relaxation and self-expressive activities.
 We work closely with the children's families and medical teams to provide a family-oriented support throughout the whole journey.

 When a child is being diagnosed with cancer, the family life and livelihood could be largely disrupted, and it also affects the mental well-being of the parents and family members.
-Social workers from our Family Counselling Service team support and assist them in facing the sudden changes and challenges.
+Social workers from our Patient Care and Community Service Team, providing Family Counselling Service to support and assist them in facing the sudden changes and challenges.
 We also provide financial assistance to families in need such as transportation subsidies, emergency funds, half-way home and rehabilitation bus services, when needed.
 Through our Drug Sponsorship Programme, we sponsor self-financed drugs that are not under the HA Drug Formulary or the Safety Net for patients from low-income family.

 We also organise Support Groups for patients with similar diagnoses so that the parents can exchange information